luke-anglin/FDE_Take_Home/README.md

 3.  **Backend Queries Dropbox:** The backend uses the **Dropbox Helper** to recursively scan the entire Dropbox app folder.
 It finds all files, organizes them by their parent campaign folder, and gets a shareable link for each one.
 4.  **Backend Responds:** The backend sends the organized data—a JSON object where keys are campaign names and values are lists of their image assets—back to the frontend.
 5.  **Frontend Renders Gallery:** The JavaScript receives the data and dynamically builds the gallery page, creating a new section for each campaign and filling it with the corresponding image cards.

+---

+## The AI-Powered Monitoring Agent

+To provide intelligent oversight and quality control for the pipeline, the system includes a lightweight, AI-driven monitoring agent.
+It is designed to be database-free, using a simple and transparent file-based logging system.

+### Purpose

+The agent's primary role is to automatically audit the outcome of every campaign generation task.
+It ensures that the pipeline is performing as expected and creates clear, human-readable alerts when it detects a problem, such as a partial failure in generating creatives.

+### How It Works

+The agent's workflow is triggered automatically after every campaign is processed:

+1.  **Audit & Log:** Immediately after a campaign's assets are uploaded, the agent runs.
+It creates a permanent, detailed log file for the campaign in the **`/logs`** directory.
+This log records the full brief, the final status (e.g., `SUCCESS` or `FLAGGED`), and the metrics (e.g., `Expected: 6, Generated: 3`).

+2.  **Detect Issues:** The agent's core logic compares the number of expected assets against the number that were actually generated and uploaded.

+3.  **Trigger AI Alert:** If a discrepancy is found, the agent triggers its alert mechanism.

+### The Role of the Gemini AI

+The agent's logic is written in Python; the **Gemini AI acts as its specialized communication tool**.

+-   The Python agent detects the problem and compiles the cold, hard facts into a structured JSON object (this is the "Model Context Protocol").
+-   This JSON object is then passed to the Gemini text model with a specific prompt: "You are a production assistant.
+Translate this data into a clear email alert."
+-   The AI's sole task is to translate this structured data into a well-written, human-readable message.

+This creates a powerful division of labor: **the Python agent handles the logic, and the AI handles the nuanced communication**.
+The final alert is saved as a `.txt` file in the **`/alerts`** directory.

+### How to See it in Action

+-   **On a successful run,** a new file will appear in the **`/logs`** directory with a `SUCCESS` status.
+-   **To test the alerting,** submit a brief with content designed to be blocked by safety filters (e.g., a product description depicting a dangerous act).
+This will cause a partial failure.
+-   The agent will then create a `FLAGGED` log in **`/logs`** and a new, AI-generated alert file will appear in the **`/alerts`** directory.